Scaling limit of trees with vertices of fixed degrees and heights: Definition of the limit

 To prove \eqref{eq:desired_limit_leaf_tight}, we rely on the simple but crucial remark: under $H_{k+1}>H_1,\dots, H_k$, $V_{k+1}$ has the most chance among $V_1,V_2,\dots, V_{k+1}$ to have coalesced with one of the others.
 In other words,

-Note that the left term above is exactly the probability in \eqref{eq:desired_limit_leaf_tight}, so to define the limit it suffices to prove: \begin{lemma} For any choice of $a,\delta>0$ as $k\to \infty$, $\E^k[N_{k+1}(a-2\delta)]=o(k)$. \end{lemma} \begin{proof} We look for each small interval $[t,t+dt]$, given $N_{k+1}(t+dt)$ at the expected number of vertices in $V_1,\dots, V_{k+1}$ that have not yet merged at time $t+dt$ that merge with another vertex between time $t$ and $t+dt$.
+Note that the left term above is exactly the probability in \eqref{eq:desired_limit_leaf_tight}, so to define the limit it suffices to prove: \begin{lemma} For any choice of $a,\delta>0$ as $k\to \infty$, $\E^k[N_{k+1}(a-2\delta)]=o(k)$. \end{lemma} \begin{proof} For each small interval $[t,t+dt]$, given $N_{k+1}(t+dt)$ {we look} at the expected number of vertices in $V_1,\dots, V_{k+1}$ that have not yet merged at time $t+dt$ that merge with another vertex between time $t$ and $t+dt$.
 As in the definition of our coalescent, we distinguish two cases: either there is a large merge at time $t$ or there is a small merge between time $t$ and $t+dt$.
 The second case is easy to count as the merging occurs by pair at rate given by $\rho$.
-For the first case we look for every $V_r$ not merged at the value of $\Theta_{t,r}$ and check if there is no other $V_{r'}$ not yet merged that have the same value.
-This, together with the fact that $N_{k+1}(s)\ge N_{k+1}(t)$ for all $s\in [t,t+dt]$, gives us the next formula: for every $a-2\delta<t\le t+dt<a-\delta$,
+For the first case we look for every $V_r$ not merged at the value of $\Theta_{t,r}$ and check if there is no other $V_{r'}$ not yet merged that {has} the same value.
+This, together with the fact that $N_{k+1}(s)\ge N_{k+1}(t)$ for all $s\in [t,t+dt]$ {for all $t\le t+dt$ such that $a-2\delta \le t \le t+dt \le a-\delta$}, gives us the next formula: for every $a-2\delta<t\le t+dt<a-\delta$,

 Using the fact that for all $x\in (0,1),y>0$ with $xy>1$ we have $(1-x)^y\leq 1/e$, this implies that

 Then, by integrating between $a-2\delta$ and $a-\delta$, and using $0\leq N_{k+1}\leq k+1$ for the left hand side, we get: